deanturpin/germs.dev/posts/projects.md

 # C++ experience and side-projects

-Commercially I develop using C++14/17, therefore I maintain various side-projects on GitLab to explore C++20/23 features.
+Commercially I develop using C++14/17, therefore I maintain various side-projects on GitLab to explore new C++ features.
 These projects cover topics such as audio processing, trading strategy back-testing and Companies House analysis.